Jan Sokol of Lamberk: Legacy

-John Sokol was depicted in Alphonse Mucha's painting After the Battle of Grunewald (1924).
+Jan Sokol was depicted in Alphonse Mucha's painting After the Battle of Grunewald (1924).
 In the left part of the painting, a figure in a crusader cloak kneels, and behind him stands a warrior in armor and a broad helmet.
 Directly behind him is Sokol and to the left next to him is Jan Žižka.

-The appearance of John Sokol's coat of arms is not fully known.
+The appearance of Jan Sokol's coat of arms is not fully known.
 It has been described by August Sedláček, but the color palette is unknown as only the seal on a document from 1402 has been preserved.

-John Sokol is mentioned in the 2018 video game Kingdom Come: Deliverance and its 2025 sequel Kingdom Come: Deliverance II.
+Jan Sokol (as John Sokol of Lamberg) is mentioned in the 2018 video game Kingdom Come: Deliverance and its 2025 sequel Kingdom Come: Deliverance II.
 The Age of Empires II expansion released in 2021, Dawn of the Dukes, has Sokol in Jan Zizka's early campaign.
-He is portrayed as a mentor and father figure to Zizka, having had Zizka's charge of being a highwayman taken off his record allowing Zizka to re-enter society in good standing.
-Zizka in this rendition had absolutely nothing to do with his poisoning and was devastated by the sudden, surprise loss of his patron, most reliable noble protector and close friend.